 - Don’t pay down any unsecured credit within 90 days of your expected filing date.

 - Don’t make more than one payment at a time on any debt if you’re leaving other bills unpaid.

 - Don’t try to shelter your assets by transferring them to others for less than fair value.

-Observing these do’s and don’ts will help set you up to make the most of your right to debt relief under the Bankruptcy Code.
-For dependable advice about your own situation or particular debts, contact us at O'Bryan Law Offices at any of our Kentucky or Indiana locations.
+Observing these bankruptcy do’s and don’ts will help set you up to make the most of your right to debt relief under the Bankruptcy Code.
+For dependable advice about your own situation or particular debts, contact us at O’Bryan Law Offices or visit any of our Kentucky or Indiana locations.